Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 1. Find the high-traffic, high-exit pages where people are leaving

-A funnel visualization tool shows the drop-off rate and conversion rate of your main pages, helping you understand when and where visitors and potential customers are leaving your website.
+Funnel analysis tools visualize the drop-off rate and conversion rate of your main pages, helping you understand when and where visitors and potential customers are leaving your website.

 2. Determine where high-quality visitors come from

-Funnels are not only useful for finding issues that need fixing: they can also help you spot successes you can double down on—for example, by revealing where your high-converting traffic comes from.
+Funnels are not only useful for finding issues that need fixing.
+They can also help you spot successes you can double down on—for example, by revealing where your high-converting traffic comes from.

 3. Help team members and stakeholders make decisions

-Conversion funnels are a straightforward way to share where your online business is doing well and where there are opportunities for improvement.
+Funnels are a straightforward way to share where your online business is doing well and where there are opportunities for improvement.

 Funnel reports are an easy visual aid to use in presentations to stakeholders and team members alongside your metrics and KPIs, helping you get buy-in for future optimization work and showcase your successful projects.
 There’s nothing quite like seeing a big red ‘drop-off’ alert to inspire people to take action.